 However, most of the prior evidence comes from developed countries and regions (e.g., the United States, Australia, and western Europe), and results from the Latin American context are largely unknown [2].
 Using results from other regions, particularly from high-income countries, can be misleading because the context, populations, and specific nature of substance use disorders are different (e.g. prevalence rates in Latin-American tend to be lower for heroin, while higher for alcohol and noninjected drugs, such as cocaine [3]), along with the fact that such SUT are designed to the country-specific epidemiologic context (e.g., harm reduction or emphasis on detoxification) [4].
-Moreover, international research usually assesses structured intervention approaches (e.g., cognitive-behavioural) that are differentiated according to specific substances (e.g., heroin); while such targeted approaches to SUT are not always employed in other contexts, such as Chile.
+Moreover, international research usually assesses structured intervention approaches (e.g., cognitive-behavioural) that are differentiated according to specific substances (e.g., heroin); such targeted approaches may not reflect the reality of other contexts like Chile and other Latin-American countries.

-Indeed, Chilean SUT policy is an interesting case of study as it is one of the oldest and most developed policies in Latin America [5].
+Indeed, Chilean SUT policy is an interesting case of study as it is one of the oldest and most developed systems in Latin America [5].
 While it employs multiple SUT intervention approaches, it does not consider specific interventions according to specific substances.
 This feature makes it worthy of note, as most studies on SUT impact have been restricted to randomized controlled trials or pre-post observational studies, focusing on either a specific approach or specific substance.
 To date, there has been limited research on an integrated SUT approach across substances, into large-scale, longitudinal, multi-site treatment, as well as studies on administrative data-based outcomes [6].
 This represents a gap in the research on SUT policy.

 The present proposal aims to examine the impact of SUT on the justice system contact prevention in Chile, in the short (3 and 6 months), middle (1 year), and long term (3 years).
-To do so, we use a registered-based retrospective cohort design of the population of people of 18+ years of age in publicly-funded Chilean SUT, which is being linked to the National prosecutor’s data of all criminal causes registered for this population in the period 2010-2019.
+To do so, we will use a registered-based retrospective cohort design of the population of people of 18+ years of age in publicly funded Chilean SUT, linked to the National prosecutor’s data of all criminal causes registered for this population in the period 2010-2019.
 This study will add evidence to the body of literature on the effects of substance use disorder treatment and on the drug-crime link in the criminology field.
-These results will have a public health impact by informing about the benefits and potential pitfalls of the current SUD treatment system.
+Also, this study tributes directly to nDP research related to the impact evaluation of drug policies.
+These results can have a direct public health impact by informing about the benefits and potential pitfalls of the current SUD treatment system.

-Research questions, goals, and hypothesis
+Research questions, aims, and hypothesis

 Research question: What is the impact of SUT on the justice system contact prevention in Chile, in the short (3 and 6 months), middle (1 year), and long term (3 years)?

-Goals:

-1. Describe the contact with the justice system of the Chilean population according to treatment completion at baseline.

-2. Estimate the effect of SUT on the probability of contact with the justice system, according to (i) different treatment completion stages (i.e., early dropout, therapeutic discharge) and (ii) short (3 and 6 months), middle (1 year), and long term (3 years).
+Aims: (1) Describe the contact with the justice system of the Chilean population according to treatment completion at baseline.
+(2) Estimate the short (3 and 6 months), middle (1 year), and long term (3 years) effect of SUT on the probability of contact with the justice system, according to different treatment completion stages (i.e., early dropout, therapeutic discharge).

-Hypothesis: Users who achieve treatment completion are less in contact with the justice system than users who do not complete treatment, although this effect may decrease as observation time passes (3 and 6 months, 1 and 3 years).
+Hypothesis: Patients who achieve treatment completion have lower probability of being in contact with the justice system compared patients who do not complete treatment, although this effect may decrease as observation time passes (3 and 6 months, 1 and 3 years).

-Analytic strategy
+Methodology